ulao/Bliss-Box-LLAPI/README.md

 Documentation may change so ill just post a link to the live version. https://bliss-box.net/integration/

-The schematics to the BlisSTer board are also included for anyone who wishes to make there own boareds.
+The schematics to the BlisSTer board are also included for anyone who wishes to make thier own boareds.
 Bliss-Box chips can be purchased preflashed or with bootloaders only from Bliss-Box.
+Bliss-Box does not have gerber files as the works was done via the factory.
+A reqest to obtain them is in.